Give us a call & talk to our travel experts to help plan your adventure trip !

 On this trek, especially in Deoria Tal region, one can spot and photograph many rare Himalayan birds.
 Deoria Tal trek can easily be classified as a bird watching trail.

-To start the Chandrashila trek, take a road journey from Haridwar to village Sari or village Tala is quite scenic especially as you pass the holy town of Devprayag which is the point of confluence of mighty rivers Alaknanda and Bhagirathi to form the river Ganga.
+To start the Chandrashila trek, take a road journey from Haridwar to village Sari is quite scenic especially as you pass the holy town of Devprayag which is the point of confluence of mighty rivers Alaknanda and Bhagirathi to form the river Ganga.
 The whole road journey provides the views of the river flowing down the valley.

 Sari is a small village located about 8 hours drive from Haridwar, serves as the base camp or starting point for the Deoria Tal Chandrashila trek.
 If you reach Sari before sunset, take a stroll in this scenic village with green paddy fields and amazing views.